haythemtellili/NLP-Multilabel-classification/README.md

  Our approach consist of:

- 1. Preprocessing: In this step, We clean our data by removing duplicates, Filter categories that have fewer than <min_tag_freq> occurrences.\
+ 1. Preprocessing: In this step, We clean our data by removing duplicates, Filter categories that have fewer than 3 occurrences.\
  (We tried to clean up the url by removing stop words, digits and extracting only the words, but that doesn't help because the bert-based models were pre-trained on real data containing urls so they learned how to handle them properly).
  3. Validation strategy: Iterative train test split which maintains balanced representation .
  4. Train `distilbert-base-multilingual-cased` model since the url can contain different languages.